JeeWeetje/iot-workshop/Flow.md

     ![alt tag](img/flow-condition-true-add-mail.png)

-21. Create a connection for Mail. `Accept` the SendGrid terms and privacy policy *Note: SendGrid is a third party email provider.*
+21. Create a connection for Mail. `Accept` the SendGrid terms and privacy policy *Note: SendGrid is a third party email provider*

     ![alt tag](img/flow-condition-true-mail-step.png)